synnaxlabs/synnax/client/ts/api/client.api.md

     key: string;
 }>;

+// Warning: (ae-missing-release-tag) "Iterator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 class Iterator_2 {
     // (undocumented)
     [Symbol.asyncIterator](): AsyncIterator<Frame, any, undefined>;
     close(): Promise<void>;
     next(span?: CrudeTimeSpan): Promise<boolean>;
-    static _open(tr: CrudeTimeRange_2, channels: Params, retriever: Retriever, client: StreamClient, opts?: IteratorConfig): Promise<Iterator_2>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "IteratorConfig" static _open(tr: CrudeTimeRange_2, channels: Params, retriever: Retriever, client: StreamClient, opts?: IteratorConfig): Promise<Iterator_2>;
     prev(span?: CrudeTimeSpan): Promise<boolean>;
     seekFirst(): Promise<boolean>;